capjamesg/aurora/README.md

 - Interactive building with hot reloading for development (up to < 300ms reload time)
 - Out-of-the-box support for generating date, category, and tag archive pages

+Aurora is supported on Linux and macOS, and Windows Subsystem for Linux (WSL).
+Aurora does not work using Windows outside a WSL environment.

 ## Demos

 ### Static Generation (1k+ pages)